Welcome to the Website for Case Reports

 We welcome the opportunity to make the CARE guidelines and checklist available in different languages.
 Please see our translation policy at ‘About Case Reports’ for more information.

-- We work with healthcare stakeholders on case report projects including writing training and publishing support, web-based data collection, and peer-review and quality assurance efforts.
+- We work with healthcare stakeholders on case report projects such as (1) writing, training and publishing support, (2) web-based data collection, and (3) peer-review and quality assurance efforts.

 - We offer training in writing, editing, and publishing case reports that follow the CARE guidelines for practitioners, academic institutions, specialty associations, and other healthcare stakeholders.